 Is being vegan just a label or a stereotype?
-No - veganism is a mindset and a shift in beliefs.
+No - veganism (and vegetarianism) is a mindset and a shift in beliefs toward peace.

 The Vegan Movement has a common creed - to do the least harm possible while doing the most good.
 And it has done a world of good things.
-Many people have aligned themselves with a vegan lifestyle for personal health, animal welfare, and environmental conservation.
+Many people have adopted a vegan lifestyle for personal health, animal welfare, and environmental conservation.

 Veganism may begin as a dietary choice, but it is much more than that.
 It is a shift in perspective.
 We begin to see all animals the same way that we see dogs and cats, and the idea of eating a cow or pig becomes unthinkable.
 Vegans believe that animals - beings with a brain, heart, and central nervous system - have the inherent right to life.